yongfx/myportfolio/002_Video_Game_Sales/README.md

 This folder contains 2 pdf files:

-- "video_game_sales.html" - Project with descriptions and codes in HTML format
+- "video_game_sales.html" - Project with descriptions and codes in HTML format\
+To view the HTML file, click here <https://yongfx.github.io/portfolio/002_Video_Game_Sales/video_game_sales.html>
 - 'video_game_sales.Rmd" - Project with descriptions and codes in RMarkdown format

 This project is done by using the R language.